zeeshan-shah/blog/README.md

 #### Design and Mockup Tools
 - **Balsamiq**: A wireframing tool for creating mockups and prototypes, utilized for designing the project's wireframes.
-- **Affinity Designer**: A professional graphic design software, used for creating custom graphics and images such as the 404 and no search results images.

 #### Accessibility and Validation Tools
 - **WC3 Validator**: HTML validator for ensuring compliance with web standards.